From Poincare Invariance to Gauge Theories: Yang-Mills and General Relativity

 The paper presents an original way of deriving these well-known theories.
 However, this is not the primary contribution of this article, but rather the verification of our basic assumptions.
 Since Yang-Mills theory and general relativity are long-established, they serve as a strong test, confirming that our foundational principles are correct.

 The natural next step is to generalize these assumptions to obtain new results.
-For example, instead of the Poincaré group, we could begin with a more general group containing it.
+For example, instead of the Poincare group, we could begin with a more general group containing it.
 Starting from the conformal group would initially yield only massless fields.
-The subsequent breaking of conformal symmetry down to the Poincaré one would then introduce masses.
+The subsequent breaking of conformal symmetry down to the Poincare one would then introduce masses.
 This approach provides a potential pathway to understanding the mass spectrum of particles.
-Within the Poincaré group alone, mass is an invariant but arbitrary parameter.
+Within the Poincare group alone, mass is an invariant but arbitrary parameter.
 A deeper origin for mass may lie in a broader symmetry.

-From the principle field equations for the Poincaré group, we obtained equations for both massive and massless free fields.
+From the principle field equations for the Poincare group, we obtained equations for both massive and massless free fields.
 This includes equations for massive bosons and fermions, as well as for massless bosons and their associated local gauge transformations.
 However, one case remains: massless fermionic fields \cite{S3}.
 General considerations indicate that these fields possess non-trivial local gauge transformations and can therefore only appear in gauge-invariant combinations.
 Since all known fermions (including neutrinos) are massive, the physical particle described by these fundamental massless fermionic fields remains an open question.